Parliamentary.ai

 Overview

-This bill, the European Union (Notification of Withdrawal) Bill, concerns the UK's withdrawal from the European Union.
-The House of Lords proposed amendments requiring parliamentary approval for the terms of withdrawal and guaranteeing the rights of EU citizens in the UK.
+This bill, the European Union (Notification of Withdrawal) Bill, primarily concerns the UK's formal notification of its intention to leave the European Union under Article 50 of the Treaty on European Union.
+The House of Lords proposed amendments to ensure parliamentary oversight of the process and the protection of EU citizens' rights.
 However, the House of Commons rejected these amendments.

 Description

-The main purpose of the bill was to formally notify the EU of the UK's intention to leave.
-Two key amendments were proposed by the House of Lords:
+The main purpose of the bill is to grant the Prime Minister the power to trigger Article 50, beginning the formal process of leaving the EU.
+Two key amendments proposed by the House of Lords were rejected by the Commons.

-- Amendment 2: This amendment required both Houses of Parliament to approve any agreement reached with the EU on the terms of Brexit, including any future relationship agreement, before it could be finalized.
-The Commons also rejected this, again stating it was outside the scope of the bill.
+This amendment required both Houses of Parliament to approve any agreement reached with the EU on the terms of the UK's withdrawal and future relationship, as well as any decision to leave without an agreement.
+The Commons rejected this, maintaining the government's right to negotiate and implement the withdrawal without prior parliamentary approval of specific terms.

 Government Spending